 We are therefore holding an event on 23rd July which we feel is one of the events that you MUST attend.
 Do not think that your IT department has everything under control because the major players of this world thought that and guess what – they did not.
 There will be an insistent in the not too distant future from the majors that to be part of their supply chain you will have to be able to supply non-vulnerability assurances.

 Who should attend: CEO’s, IT Personnel, Office Managers ……

 Call us today to reserve your place: 01252 375 600

-The 5th call is now open (closing date 14th May 2015) for the National Aerospace Technology Exploitation Programme (NATEP)
+The 5th and final call of the current programme closed on the 14th May for the National Aerospace Technology Exploitation Programme (NATEP).

 For more information:

 To express an interest in applying for support through the NATEP programme please complete and return the NATEP Outline Application Form (see below).

 Alan Maskell: firstname.lastname@example.org Tel: 01252 375 600 M: 07768 387 833